img

 Periodic upgrades to Windows operating system and browsers has necessitated frequent format changes to old HTML files in Indian Languages.

-To avoid the need for frequent revisions or inconvenience to viewers due to changing standards, the entire stotraa collection has now been converted and archived here in PDF format.
+To avoid the need for frequent revisions or inconvenience to viewers due to changing standards, the entire Stôtra collection was converted and archived in PDF format.

 Please download the latest version of